VRGhost/publish_subscribe_server_demo/README.md

 1. Better `pylint` score
 1. Improve performance (db access is pretty much exclusive, and its performance is rather unsatisfactory)
 1. More meaningful leverage of `zope.interface` via component registration

+### P.S.

+Messages are actually persistent and won't disappear with server restart.